Koadline666/42-pipex/README.md

 #### *Unix System Programming and Pipelines: A Pipex Project Overview*
 This is a project for [42Heilbronn](https://www.42heilbronn.de/en/curriculum/) school's curriculum.

-The goal of the project is to implement a program that will implement the behavior of the shell `|` and redirections.
+The goal of the project is to write a program that will implement the behavior of the shell `|` and redirections.

 ## Description
 ### mandatory part: